Phuks-co/throat/README.md

 3. Build the bundles with `npm run build`
 4. Copy `example.config.yml` to `config.yml` and edit it
 5. Set up the database by executing `./scripts/migrate.py`

+And you're done!
+You can run a test server by executing `./throat.py`.
+For production instances we recommend setting up `gunicorn`

 ## Chat